NYC Discrete Math REU

 The program is organized by Adam Sheffer and Pablo Soberón.
 In addition to intensive research work, the program includes many events: meetings with mathematicians, social events, mathematical talks, interactions with other REUs, a panel with people who chose various careers after studying math, and much more.

 Project examples.
 No previous familiarity with these topics is required.
-A few project exa
+A few project examples (under construction):

 Most participants work on their own individual project, some work in pairs, and some or may choose to work on a second group project.
 Each participant receives a fully equipped cubicle in the math department, close to the offices of the mentors.